Campus Statement on Diversity

 Understand that creating an inclusive community is an ongoing project, thus always requiring reassessment.

-Through these various strategies, CSU Stanislaus seeks to do more than merely acknowledge its invaluable members and local constituents.
+Through these various strategies, Stanislaus State seeks to do more than merely acknowledge its invaluable members and local constituents.
 We wish also consistently to demonstrate equity in status, rights, and opportunities through the establishment of purposeful conversations that inspire our students to reach out to each other and beyond.
 This thread of respect should also resonate through the attitudes of campus administrators, students, staff, and faculty.
 The University believes this type of environment will continue to attract and to retain a socially-just image of what we represent and who we are.